codefuse-ai/Awesome-Code-LLM/README.md

 - "Generative Language Models Potential for Requirement Engineering Applications: Insights into Current Strengths and Limitations" [2024-12] [[paper](https://arxiv.org/abs/2412.00959)]

 - "LicenseGPT: A Fine-tuned Foundation Model for Publicly Available Dataset License Compliance" [2024-12] [[paper](https://arxiv.org/abs/2501.00106)]

+- "On the Impact of Requirements Smells in Prompts: The Case of Automated Traceability" [2025-01] [[paper](https://arxiv.org/abs/2501.04810)]

 ## 6. Analysis of AI-Generated Code